USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ## 2.4 Sample-based estimates

-The overall mean and standard deviation for N2O in the sample:
+Below are *naive* estimates, based only on the sample, for national means for dissolved and equilibrium N2O and the saturation ratio.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/df_model.rda")